-Under the No Action alternative, the harvest control rule (HCR) for copper rockfish off California applied a P\ of 0.45 and the 40-10 rule to the ACL because the results of the 2021 length-based data moderate assessment (Agenda Item G.5, Attachment 6 and Attachment 7, June 2021) indicated the portion of the stock off California, south of 34° 27' N. lat., was in the precautionary zone.
-As a precautionary measure, the Council began reducing mortality of copper rockfish off
+Under the No Action alternative, the harvest control rule (HCR) for copper rockfish off California applied a P of 0.45 and the 40-10 rule to the ACL because the results of the 2021 length-based data moderate assessment (Agenda Item G.5, Attachment 6 and Attachment 7, June 2021) indicated the portion of the stock off California, south of 34° 27' N. lat., was in the precautionary zone.
+As a precautionary measure, the Council began reducing mortality of copper rockfish off b/ Shallow Nearshore Rockfish consists of black-and-yellow rockfish, China rockfish, gopher rockfish, grass rockfish, and kelp rockfish south of 40°10' N. lat.
+These species are part of the Nearshore Rockfish complex north of 40°10' N. lat.

 California at the start of 2022 by setting statewide sub-trip limits of 75 lbs. per two months within the Minor Nearshore Rockfish and Deeper Nearshore Rockfish trip limits (86 FR 72863, December 23, 2021).
 As a result in 2023, copper rockfish landings were below the ACL contribution in each region (Table 6).
 Although the non-trawl commercial landings did not exceed the tracking limits, similar to the increase in discards of yelloweye and quillback rockfishes mentioned above, the OA fixed gear sector encountered and discarded copper rockfish at a higher rate according to the GEMM (NWFSC, 2023).
-In 2022, OA fixed gear discards of copper rockfish increase from a previous three year average of 0.1 mt to 4.4 mt coastwide (NWFSC, 2023).
+In 2022, OA fixed gear discards of copper rockfish increased from a previous three year average of 0.1 mt to 4.4 mt coastwide (NWFSC, 2023).
 The increase in discards did not exceed any of the regional ACL contributions to the nearshore complex.
 However, the 2023 ACT south of 34° 27' N. lat. was exceeded when recreational and commercial mortality estimates were combined.